Gianni Bulgari: Other activities and personal life

-This project was designed around an innovative interior concept that received both European and US patents.
-This brilliant, yet very ambitious project, did not have any outcome.
-The prototype is actually on display at the Gianni Agnelli Automobile Museum in Turin.
+This project centered on an interior design concept that received both European and US patents.
+Although the project was not commercialized, the prototype is currently on display at the Gianni Agnelli Automobile Museum in Turin.

 In the course of the 90s, Gianni Bulgari took a controlling interest in Moto Guzzi, the Italian historic motorcycle manufacturer, that was later sold to Piaggio.

 Gianni Bulgari is keen on all 20th century arts as well as industrial design.

 Interested in politics Gianni Bulgari wrote articles for some of the major Italian newspapers like Corriere della Sera and Repubblica.

 Gianni Bulgari has a son, Giorgio Bulgari and two grandchildren.